MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMAutoDeploymentRuleDeployment.md

 ```

 ### -AllowDownloadFromMicrosoftUpdate
-Starting in version 1906, use this parameter to set the following option on the **Download Settings** page of the ADR deployment settings: **If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates**.
+Use this parameter to set the following option on the **Download Settings** page of the ADR deployment settings: **If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates**.

 ```yaml
 Type: Boolean